Great Yarmouth railway station: Yarmouth South Town

-was owned by the Great Eastern Railway but also served as the terminus for the Norfolk and Suffolk Joint Railway, which ran services through and to join with the current East Suffolk Line for a mainline service to London.
+Yarmouth South Town was owned by the Great Eastern Railway, but also served as the terminus for the Norfolk and Suffolk Joint Railway; this ran services through and to join with the current East Suffolk Line for a main line service to London.
 It closed in 1970.

 Newtown Halt

-was located on Salisbury Road and was owned by the M&GN.
+Newtown Halt was located on Salisbury Road and was owned by the M&GN.
 It opened in 1933 and closed in 1959.